turistu/usbip-ssh/README.md

-The `daemon` option will cause it to use `syslog(3)` instead of stderr and to keep trying (if e.g. the device/remote machine is not accessible, the device was plugged out, the connection was broken, etc), but spacing out the retries depending on how much the script has successfully run.
+The `daemon` option will cause it to use `syslog(3)` instead of stderr and to keep trying (if e.g. the device/remote machine is not accessible, the device was plugged out, the connection was broken, etc), but spacing out the retries depending on how long the script has successfully run.

 #### How does USB/IP work

-Both the `usbip_host` driver (on the exporting/remote device) and `vhci_hdc` (on the local/importing device) work by tunneling the USB protocol over a socket file descriptor passed from a userland process; despite the "IP" in "USB/IP", the socket can be *any* kind of *stream* socket, including a unix domain socket created with `socketpair(2)`.
+Both the `usbip_host` driver (on the exporting/remote device) and `vhci_hdc` (on the local/importing device) work by tunneling the USB protocol over a socket file descriptor passed by a userland process; despite the "IP" in "USB/IP", the socket can be *any* kind of stream socket, including a unix domain socket created with `socketpair(2)`.

-#### Why this script sucks so much
+#### Why this script has to suck so much then

-Despite it being theoretically easy to use any kind of medium for USB/IP (not just open tcp connections over a "secure" network), the ineptness of the ssh protocol (and the programs implementing it) makes everything much harder than it has to be: ssh is neither able to forward simple file descriptors, nor use a unix domain socket for the stdin/out of the remote program (the only options being a pair of pipes or a pseudo-terminal).
+Despite it being theoretically easy to use any reliable transport protocol for USB/IP (not just open tcp connections on a "secure" lan), limitations in ssh make everything much harder than it has to be: ssh is not able to forward simple file descriptors, nor use a unix domain socket for the stdin/out of the remote program (the only options being a pair of pipes or a pseudo-terminal).

-So this script had to use ssh's "connection forwarding" mechanism, which turned everything into a racy bloody mess, with temporary directories (which have to removed after use), master and slave ssh commands, and extra dummy processes which listen and connect to sockets.
+The only way to access ssh's "channel" abstraction is by setting up a TCP port or unix socket forwarding, and having to use that turns everything into a bloody racy mess of master and slave ssh commands, temporary directories and socket files which have to be cleaned up, and extra processes which connect and listen to them and race against each other.